luisarizmendi/edge-demos/demos/rhde-aap/README.md

 ## DEMO deployment

-Once you have all the re-requisites ready, including the Ansible Vault secret file, you need to run the main playbook including the Vault password by adding the `--ask-vault-pass` option:
+Once you have all the pre-requisites ready, including the Ansible Vault secret file, you need to run the main playbook including the Vault password by adding the `--ask-vault-pass` option:

 ```shell
 ansible-playbook -vvi inventory --ask-vault-pass playbooks/main.yml